 For all of you people thinking “Crackers??
 Is she crazy?
 Who has time for that?” let me tell you that my sixteen-year-old has taken to making homemade crackers.
 By himself.
 With no help from me.
-And the last time he did, he insisted that his older brother come watch, just so he could show him how easy they were to make.
-(Note that older brother was much more interested in how they tasted than how easy they were to make.)
+And the last time he did, he insisted that his older brother come watch, just so he could show him how easy this gluten free cracker recipe is to make.

-- ½ cup sorghum flour (plus more for rolling out dough)
+- ½ cup sorghum flour, (plus more for rolling out dough)

 - ¼ cup coconut flour

-- 4 tablespoons cold unsalted butter, cut into small pieces
+- 1/4 cup cold butter, cut into small pieces

 - 1 cup shredded mozzarella cheese

-- ½ teaspoon salt
+- ½ teaspoon sea salt

 - ½ teaspoon Italian seasoning

-- 10 slices of pepperoni
+- 10 slices nitrate-free gluten free pepperoni

-- 5 tablespoons cold water
+- 3-4 Tablespoons cold water

-Combine flours and butter in the bowl of a food processor.
+- Combine flours and butter in the bowl of a food processor.
 Pulse several times, then add cheese, salt, Italian seasoning, and pepperoni.
 Pulse until crumbly.
 Add almost all of the water and process just until the ingredients come together, adding remaining water as necessary.

-Preheat oven to 350º.
+- Preheat oven to 350º.

-Sprinkle a baking sheet with sorghum flour.
+- Sprinkle a baking sheet with sorghum flour.
 Use your hands to form dough into a ball, sprinkle liberally with flour, and then gently roll dough out into a thin sheet (use more flour to prevent sticking if needed).
 Aim for no more than 1/8-inch thick; too thin is preferable to too thick.

-Bake for 25 to 30 minutes, until crackers are lightly browned and crisp.
+- Bake for 25 to 30 minutes, until crackers are lightly browned and crisp.
 Break the crackers apart and cool.
 Any that don't feel crisp enough should be popped back in the oven for another five minutes or so.
 Crackers not eaten immediately (ha!) can be stored in an airtight container.